rjfz/indecision/README.md

 - The list of lessons will then be displayed, it has the same layout as the list of modules.
 You can create a lesson from the top of the page.
 Assuming there is a lesson already, click the desired lesson.

-- This shows all the existing lobbies, to create a new lobby.
-Click the 'Create Lobby' button at the top of the page.
+- This shows all the existing lobbies.
+To create a new lobby click the 'Create Lobby' button at the top of the page.
   If the button is greyed out, this implies there are invalid or no questions.
 From here, click 'Edit Lesson' to add or alter questions.